Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 - Day 14–30: Work begins

-Contractors with access to real-time permit data can reach homeowners in that Day 1–3 window — before they've committed to a contractor.
+Contractors with access to real-time roofing activity data can reach homeowners in that Day 1–3 window — before they've committed to a contractor.
 Harvard Business Review research on lead response timing confirms it: speed of initial contact is the single strongest predictor of conversion.
-With permit intelligence, you can be that first call — not the fifth.
+With roofing intelligence, you can be that first call — not the fifth.

 Compare that to shared lead platforms where you get the lead at the same time as 3–4 other contractors.
 Or Google Ads, where you're paying for clicks from people who may not even need a roof.